daes10/dotfiles/README.md

 -->

 ## 🧩 Features / Planned
-- [ ] Future: one-command setup for a completely fresh Ubuntu install
+- [x] Future: one-command setup for a completely fresh Ubuntu install
-- [ ] Extensions via chezmoi and full automation are still in progress — more features coming soon!
+- [ ] full automation for Gnome-Extensions via chezmoi
+- [ ] extend compability for archlinux

 ## 📝 Usage Notes
 - This setup is personalized for my workflow — paths, tools, OS and configs may need adjustments if used elsewhere